AdaCore/training_material/courses/rust_essentials/030_types_and_values/02_variables.rst

 Making Variables Mutable
 --------------------------

-- Sometimes, value *needs* to change
+- Sometimes, a value *needs* to change

 - Variables are immutable unless mutability is declared **explicitly**